American Airlines Flight 320: Investigation

 Within two hours of the crash, investigators interviewed flight engineer Warren Cook.
-He told them he had felt that the flight's approach to the airport was routine and when the aircraft hit the water it was completely unexpected.
-The investigators had to wait to talk to first officer Frank Hlavacek because of his injuries, but several days later he told them that he had been calling out altimeter readings to Captain DeWitt during the descent in 100 ft increments as they approached the runway.
-He said that he had barely gotten the words out for 500 ft when the plane struck the river.
-Even though both pilots were interviewed at different times and at different locations, both pilots stated that the aircraft struck the river just as Hlavacek was saying "five hundred feet".
+He told them that the approach to the airport was routine and that impact with the river came without warning.
+Because of his injuries, investigators did not interview first officer Frank Hlavacek until several days later.
+He told them that during the descent, he had been calling out altimeter readings to Captain DeWitt in 100 ft increments.
+He said he had just called out "five hundred feet" when the aircraft struck the river.
+Although both pilots were interviewed separately and at different locations, both said that the impact occurred just as Hlavacek was calling out the 500 ft reading.

-As soon as weather conditions allowed, investigators began the process of recovering the aircraft wreckage.
-They recovered 25 percent of the plane by February 5, and 50 percent by the next day.
-On the day after the crash, crews attempted to use salvage cranes to raise the fuselage of the aircraft out of the river, but they were only briefly successful before the wreckage broke apart and most of it fell back into the water.
-The tail section was recovered on the evening of February 5, and newspapers reported that the damage to that section hinted that the aircraft may have crashed in a "nose up" position, as though the pilots had noticed at the last minute that they were well short of the runway and tried to climb.
-Divers were deployed to locate missing sections of the aircraft beneath the surface of the water, but the efforts were hindered by high winds, strong river currents, and low visibility in the water.
-Some pieces of the plane had been swept away by currents and were found as far away as Northport, Long Island, more than 30 mi away.
-Each piece of the aircraft that was recovered was identified, tagged, cleaned off, and moved to Hangar 9 of the Marine Air Terminal of LaGuardia Airport.
+Investigators began recovering the wreckage as soon as weather conditions permitted.
+By February 5, approximately 25 percent of the plane had been recovered, and they had recovered about half of it by the following day.
+On the day after the crash, salvage crews attempted to raise the fuselage from the river using cranes, but it broke apart and most of it fell back into the water.
+The tail section was recovered on the evening of February 5.
+Newspapers reported that that the damage to the section suggested that the aircraft had struck the water in a "nose up" attitude, possibly after the pilots attempted to climb after realizing they were short of the runway.
+Divers searched for additional wreckage in the river, but high winds, strong currents, and low visibility in the water hindered the effort.
+Some debris was carried considerable distances by the current; pieces of the aircraft were recovered as far away as Northport, Long Island, more than 30 mi from the crash site.
+Recovered wreckage was identified, tagged, cleaned, and moved to Hangar 9 of the Marine Air Terminal of LaGuardia Airport for further examination.
 The nose section and cockpit of the plane were recovered late on February 7.
-The cockpit was in relatively good condition; the spring-wound clock on the instrument panel was still working when the section was recovered from the river.
+The cockpit was relatively intact, and the spring-wound clock on the instrument panel was still running when it was recovered from the river.

-In response to the accident, on February 9, the FAA increased the minimum visibility requirements for Lockheed Electra landings during poor weather conditions.
-American Airlines and Eastern Airlines, the two airlines that were flying the Electras at that point, described the restrictions as temporary, likely lasting only a few days.
-Representatives of Lockheed Aircraft Corporation expressed disappointment in the new changes, but said the company would continue to cooperate with the investigation any way it could.
-The following day, the Agency reversed course, and said that the two airlines flying the Electra could resume flying with the previous visibility requirements.
+On February 9, in response to the accident, the FAA temporarily increased the minimum visibility requirements for Lockheed Electra landings in poor weather.
+American Airlines and Eastern Airlines, the only two airlines that were flying the Electras at that point, said that the restrictions were only temporary and that they expected the restrictions to remain in effect only for a few days.
+Representatives of Lockheed Aircraft Corporation expressed disappointment with the change, but said the company would continue to cooperate with the investigation.
+The following day, the FAA rescinded the temporary restrictions and restored the previous visibility requirements for Electra operations.